 Most popular search tools:

 When information is quoted, paraphrased, or summarized, the source of that information must be documented ("cited").
 Otherwise, you are guilty of plagiarism.
-Avoid plagiarism: see this tutorial and quiz.
+Avoid plagiarism: see this tutorial.

 Various standards, or "citation styles", have been created for citing sources.
 The most commonly used are APA, MLA, and Chicago, although over 3,000 exist.